rrivvi/thor-404-controller/README.md

 > [!note]
 > ### AI disclaimer
-> the python script was made in a big part with AI. however, i did use virtualbox with USB passthrough and went into wireshark, captured, and examined the packets being sent. tshark was used to filter the .pcapng files in the `effects` folder. i do know how the main packet is structured. i did confirm which exact packets were essential, and i did confirm that the script works on my keyboard.
+> the python script was made in a big part with AI. however, i did use virtualbox with USB passthrough and went into wireshark, captured, and examined the packets being sent. tshark was used to filter the .pcapng files in the `effects` folder. only the essential packets are being sent, and the script is confirmed to be working on my hardware.

 > [!tip]
 > ### Resources